Azure/azure-quickstart-templates/application-workloads/sharepoint/sharepoint-adfs/README.md

   - `Subscription-RTM`: Uses a fresh Windows Server 2022 image, on which SharePoint Subscription RTM is downloaded and installed.
   - `2019`: Uses an image built and maintained by SharePoint Engineering, with SharePoint 2019 bits already installed.
   - `2016`: Uses an image built and maintained by SharePoint Engineering, with SharePoint 2016 bits already installed.
-- parameters `addPublicIPAddress` and `RDPTrafficAllowed`: See [this section](#remote-access-and-security) for detailed information.
+- parameters `outboundAccessMethod` and `rdpTrafficRule`: See [this section](#remote-access-and-security) for detailed information.
-- parameter `numberOfAdditionalFrontEnd` lets you add up to 4 additional SharePoint servers to the farm with the [MinRole Front-end](https://learn.microsoft.com/en-us/sharepoint/install/planning-for-a-minrole-server-deployment-in-sharepoint-server).
+- parameter `frontEndServersCount` lets you add up to 4 additional SharePoint servers to the farm with the [MinRole Front-end](https://learn.microsoft.com/en-us/sharepoint/install/planning-for-a-minrole-server-deployment-in-sharepoint-server).
 - parameter `enableHybridBenefitServerLicenses` allows you to enable Azure Hybrid Benefit to use your on-premises Windows Server licenses and reduce cost, if you are eligible.
 See [this page](https://docs.microsoft.com/azure/virtual-machines/windows/hybrid-use-benefit-licensing) for more information..
+- Parameters `adminPassword` and `otherAccountsPassword` require a [strong password](https://learn.microsoft.com/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm-).

 ### Output parameters